Unveiling the Impact: Social Determinants of Health Explored

 Have you ever considered all the things that impact your overall well-being?
 It turns out there are many different factors that impact health outcomes.
 These are called "Social Determinants of Health” or “the SDOH”.

 The SDOH are the conditions in which you are born, grow up, live, work, and age, and most are beyond your control.
 They also make up almost 50% of the overall factors that contribute to your health, meaning that the SDOH is a testament to health and wellness being so much more than just diet and exercise.
-So it is important that you acknowledge your unique set and use a critical lens to view the lucrative messaging diet culture is selling - namely that your body weight and size is the primary determinant of your health.
+So it is important that you acknowledge your unique set and use a critical lens to view the lucrative messaging diet culture is selling - namely that your body weight and size are the primary determinants of your health.

 Armed with this newer and broader information, ask yourself - is this true?
 What else is true?
 And what about the other half of the determinants that you do have influence over?
 Can you root your efforts in care and make internally driven choices based on how you feel and what you need?
 Focus on daily do-ables and sustainable behaviors that make you feel your best and connect you to you?

 Find HAES-aligned providers and professionals like the Registered Dietitians at CV Wellbeing who can offer support and help you set meaningful intentions around your health that are uniquely yours and aligned with your values.
-Let’s keep all of this in mind as we continue to unpack what the SODH are and what this means to you.
+Let’s keep all of this in mind as we continue to unpack what the SODH is and what this means to you.

-Some Evidence-based Examples of Social Determinants of Health:
+Some Evidence-based Examples of Social Determinants of Health

 Access to quality education.
 The more education you have, the more likely you are to make health-promoting choices, avoid tobacco and alcohol, and care for yourself overall.
 Plus, education can lead to better job opportunities, higher incomes, and access to premium health insurance and healthcare services, all of which can lead to better health outcomes.